slowstone/leetcode/summary/sum.md

 ```

 ## Problem 40
-Given a collection of candidate numbers (C) and a target number (T), find all unique combinations in C where the candidate numbers sums to T. Each number in C may only be used once in the combination.
+&emsp;Given a collection of candidate numbers (C) and a target number (T), find all unique combinations in C where the candidate numbers sums to T. Each number in C may only be used once in the combination.
 ```C++
 class Solution {
 public: